deadratfink/jy-transform/README.md

 - [JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript) = _*.js_ (JS object)
 - [JSON](http://json.org) = _*.json_ (JS object serialized as JSON)

-#### Middleware
+As mentioned above a _middleware_ can apply particular actions on the intermediate JS object via injected functions.

-Apply actions on the intermediate JS object via injected [Promise](http://bluebirdjs.com/docs/api-reference.html) functions.
 This is an optional part for [transformation](#transformation) phase.

 #### Writing

-Writing to:
+To:

 - _*.yaml_ file
 - _*.js_ file